Skip to Main Content

 • Your questions for HPAC.

-Given the substance, you don't want short answers (<2 minutes per question, <4 minutes total for both).
+Given the substance, you don't want to give short responses to the two questions (< 2 minutes per question, < 4 minutes total for both).
 However, you don't want to overwhelm the interviewers.
-You want a combined response to be 7-12 minutes total of the 20 minutes of the interview.
-It means you want to prepare and think ahead of time how to respond to those two questions with clear, concise, substantive, and authentic answers.
-Talk with your HPAC advisor along with seeing Rachel Chase in the Career Development Center.
+You want to invite them in to ask follow-up questions due to interest not because they are lost or misunderstood you.
+You want a combined response to be 7-12 minutes total of the 20-25 minutes of the interview alloted for questions to you and your responses.
+It means you want to prepare ahead of time about how to respond to those two questions with clear, concise, substantive, and authentic answers.
+You should talk with your HPAC advisor along with Rachel Chase in the Career Development Center in advance of your interview.
 Practice your responses to those two questions.
 Preparing ahead of time will also help with your nerves.
 The interviewers will have your personal statement.
-You should be going beyond what is in your statement, enriching what you stated.
+You should be going beyond what is in your statement, enriching upon what you conveyed in the statement.

 General timeline HPAC Interview & Application Process (Note Two-Year Process)